 – Erin in Dallas, TX

-Vein Treatment Specialist in Dallas, TX
+Vein Treatment in Dallas, TX

 Minimally invasive vein treatment works by delivering thermal energy (thermal vein closure), a chemical agent (sclerotherapy), or a glue-like substance (VenaSeal) to the inside of the vein via a small tube called a catheter.
 While there are subtle differences between these different modes of treatment, they provide a similar end result.

 Venous insufficiency develops when blood flow is seriously impaired in the veins of the legs.
 As vein disease progresses, the veins lose their ability to facilitate healthy blood flow, and blood pools in the veins causing them to stretch and swell.
 This phenomenon is usually visible in the form of bulging varicose veins on the surface of the leg, and leads to swelling, pain, and skin changes.
 The goal of minimally invasive vein treatment is to shut down varicose veins, which then allows blood to flow through nearby healthy veins.
 With healthy blood flow restored, the symptoms of venous insufficiency are relieved and the leg is allowed to heal.
 This minimally invasive varicose vein treatment is available at IVC in Dallas TX.

 A catheter device is inserted into the diseased vein through a single puncture in the leg.